juuliasantala/prog_training/3/README.md

 - [Exercise 3](#exercise-3)
 - [Exercise 4](#exercise-4)

-## Small exercises
-You can work on the small exercises on either interactive python shell in terminal (python / py -i), or save them as python files and run them with python script.py / py script.py.
+You can try the excercises with interactice python shell in terminal (python / py -i), but I recommend you to save the final code as a Python file (run with python script.py / py script.py).
 Remember to activate the virtual environment, and never work outside of it.
-To create a virtual environment for session 3 exercises, you can do for example:
+You can use the same environment through out the sessions, and activate it by using source together with the part to your environments "activate" functionality.
+Here is an example of creating a virtual environment and activating it:

 Mac:
 ```